There is a lot of controversy and confusion about how children should be experiencing their early childhood and early learning.

 John Dewey, an education revolutionary, defined play as this:

 Play is not to be identified with anything which the child externally does.
 It rather designates his mental attitude in its entirety and in its unity.

 High-quality early education has proven benefits for individuals as well as entire societies.
-The majority of Europe, Asia and Scandinavia are already implementing holistic early education programs based on research to give the next generation a head start in life.
+The majority of Europe, Asia and Scandinavia are already implementing holistic early education programs.
+These effective programs are based on research to give the next generation a head start in life.
 So why isn’t Australia doing the same?